ckarlof/engineering-roles/managers/engineering_manager.md

 ===================

 ### Should have
-* A few years experience mentoring engineers
+* A few years experience as a tech/team lead or mentoring engineers
+* A solid understanding of how engineering teams work and collaborate with other functions (QA, product, UX, marketing, release management, etc.)
-* Top notch communication skills with other engineers and product/design
+* Top notch communication skills with engineers and people in other functions (QA, product, UX, marketing, release management, etc.)
-* Experience managing engineering timelines for large projects
+* Experience managing engineering work breakdowns, timelines, and dependencies for complex projects
-* A deep understanding of how engineering and product teams are put together
-* A desire to focus on managing people
+* A desire to focus on growing and learning as manager, growing and developing others, and getting results through others rather than personal technical proficiency
-* A deep interest in being the face of Meetup culture for their team
-* Ability to generate support for a company/team decision
+* Willingness and ability to support others navigate a challenging decision or change in the company/team
 * Curiosity to learn and understand what they don’t know

 ### Is expected to